gastonstat/relic-math13/syllabus.md

 - We will be using the Math 13 Packet-Fall 2017 as the textbook during lecture.
 - The course packet is about 400 pages in length and contains daily class exercises and project assignments.
 - It can be purchased only at the BCC bookstore on the 5th floor.
-It retails for about $27.00.
+It retails for $25.50 + tax.